Fetching Data

 # Fetching Resources

-A server MUST support fetching resource data for every URL provided as:
+A server MAY support fetching resource data for every URL provided as:

 • a self link as part of the top-level links object